majacQ/kubestash/README.md

   -f, --force           replace a secret if it already exists -n NAMESPACE, --namespace NAMESPACE
                         kubernetes namespace
-  -l, --lowercase       For SECRET keys, lowercase and convert "_" to "-"
+  -U, --uppercase       For lowercase keys in credstash, convert them
-                        (DNS_SUBDOMAIN).
+                        to UPPER_CASE environment variables -l, --lowercase       For SECRET keys, lowercase and convert "_" to "-" (DNS_SUBDOMAIN).
 Useful for compatibility with older
                         Kubernetes versions. (deprecated).